atsupi/game_demo_audio/README.md

 ### Pre-requisites
 #### Hardware
 1. ZYBO
-2. PC monitor (or LQ070 lcd display)
+2. LQ070 lcd display
-3. HDMI cable
+3. Pmod to LQ070 extention board
 4. Headphone

 ### How to build